 - You are NOT enrolled in the program until the signed Contractual Agreement is received by GTF.

 - Note: this must be completed pre-transplant for a matched account.

 Step 5: Account Activation

-- Once GTF receives the signed Contractual Agreement back from you, your account will be activated.
+- Once GTF receives back the signed Contractual Agreement from you, your account will be active.

-- At that point, your TFP Welcome Kit and Fundraising Manual will be mailed to you.
-These contain additional information about your account and the program (including: how to make deposits into your account, how people can donate to you, setting up your GTF personal webpage, etc.).
+- At that point, your TFP Welcome Kit and Fundraising Manual will be sent to you.
+These contain additional information about your account and the program (including: how to make your TFP account deposits, how people can donate to you, setting up your GTF personal webpage, etc.).